tarunsachdeva/blog/_posts/2019-04-20-small-acts.markdown

 But, sometimes all it takes is the simple act of opening my laptop and firing up a text editor to overcome the struggle.
 James Clear talked about this in Atomic Habits in a related section about setting up your environment for desired behaviours.
 For example, if you want to read everyday at night, when you make up your bed in the morning - place a book or e-reader on your pillow.
 That simple act of picking up a book can be enough to maintain the habit.

-So this post is a reminder that all it takes is a little bit of effort everyday, and that effort can start compounding very quickly.
+So this post is a reminder that all it takes is a little bit of effort everyday, and that trigger can start compounding very quickly.